Decabra/doggy-delights/README.md

 - The dog breed data set was extracted from the [American Kennel Club website](https://www.akc.org/) by [tmfilho](https://github.com/tmfilho/akcdata).
 All rights to the information contained here belong to the AKC.
 - Add other sources here
+- product_catalog, treat_consumption, and survey_response data was generated using the [Faker Python package](https://pypi.org/project/Faker/) and custom scripts.

 ### Data Cleaning and Transformation